 Cintas has no overarching policy regarding payments made upon a change of control.
-Assuming that outstanding equity awards are assumed or converted into replacement awards in connection with a change of control, such awards would vest in full in the event that the grantee is terminated without cause (or, for awards granted under the 2016 Plan, resigns for good reason) within 24 months following the change of control.
+Assuming that outstanding equity awards are assumed or converted into replacement awards in connection with a change of control, such awards would vest in full in the event that the grantee is terminated without cause (or resigns for good reason) within 24 months following the change of control.
 If the outstanding equity awards are not assumed or replaced with replacement awards, they would immediately vest with the change of control.
 In addition, if an executive officer is terminated without cause upon a change of control, they will receive four weeks' written notice or four weeks of base salary instead of notice.

-The following table estimates the value of potential executive payments and benefits due to the named executive officers upon certain terminations of employment or a change of control, assuming such events occurred on May 31, 2021.
+The following table estimates the value of potential executive payments and benefits due to the named executive officers upon certain terminations of employment or a change of control, assuming such events occurred on May 31, 2022.
 These estimates do not reflect the actual amounts that would be paid to the named executive officer, which would only be known at the time that they become eligible for payment and would only be payable if the specified event occurs.
 The actual compensation to be paid to a named executive officer can only be determined at the time such named executive officer's employment is terminated and may vary based on factors such as the timing during the year of any such event, our stock price, the named executive officer's age and any changes to our benefit arrangements and policies.
-Mr. Frooman retired from his role as Senior Vice President, Secretary and General Counsel effective July 31, 2021.
-Upon his departure from the Company, Mr. Frooman did not receive any termination compensation and he forfeited all unvested, outstanding equity awards.
 In addition to the amounts set forth in the table below, each named executive officer would be entitled to receive any accrued and vested benefits under the Cintas Partners' Plan and the Deferred Compensation Plan in accordance with the terms of such plans.
-See the Nonqualified Deferred Compensation for Fiscal 2021 section for information regarding fiscal year-end balances of each named executive officer's deferred compensation.
+See the Nonqualified Deferred Compensation for Fiscal 2022 section for information regarding fiscal year-end balances of each named executive officer's nonqualified deferred compensation.